The Definition of Company Culture

 On the other hand, if you work for a company where you don’t fit in with the company culture, you are likely to take far less pleasure out of your work.
 For example, if you prefer to work independently, but work for a company that emphasizes teamwork (or has shared office spaces), you are likely to be less happy and less efficient.

-- Check out the company website.
-In particular, look at the company’s “About Us” page.
-This will often have a description of the company’s mission and values.
+- Check out the Company Website: In particular, look at the company’s “About Us” page.
+It will often have a description of the company’s mission and values.
 Some company websites also have testimonials from employees, which can be a useful way to hear about the culture firsthand.

-- Do some research.
-Beyond looking at the company website, you can also check out a number of online resources that provide details on company culture.
+- Do Some Research: Beyond looking at the company website, check out a number of online resources that provide details on company culture.
 Glassdoor, for example, provides reviews of companies written by employees.
 Publications and websites like Business Insider and Entrepreneur also create annual lists of organizations with the best company culture.

-- Ask the right interview questions.
-The employer will likely ask you questions to assess whether you’d fit into the company culture.
+- Ask the Right Interview Questions: The employer will likely ask you questions to assess whether you’d fit into the company culture.
 However, you can ask questions too.
-Simply asking, “How would you describe your company’s culture?” is a straightforward way to learn about the work environment.
 You might also ask about particular elements of the company that are important to you, such as the amount of independent work vs. teamwork, or the day-to-day schedule of an employee.